World Trade Center (1973–2001): Construction

-Some critics regarded the trade center's "superblock", replacing a more traditional, dense neighborhood, as an inhospitable environment that disrupted the complicated traffic network typical of Manhattan.
-For example, in his book The Pentagon of Power, Lewis Mumford denounced the center as an "example of the purposeless giantism and technological exhibitionism that are now eviscerating the living tissue of every great city".

 Complex

 The World Trade Center complex housed more than 430 companies that were engaged in various commercial activities.
 The complex hosted 13,400,000 ft2 of office space, which according to a 1970 account was supposed to accommodate 130,000 people.
 On a typical weekday, an estimated 50,000 people worked in the complex and another 140,000 passed through as visitors.
 The World Trade Center was so large that it had its own zip code: 10048.
 The towers offered expansive views from the observation deck atop the South Tower and the Windows on the World restaurant on top of the North Tower.
 The Twin Towers became known worldwide, appearing in numerous movies and television shows as well as on postcards and other merchandise.
 It became a New York icon, in the same league as the Empire State Building, the Chrysler Building, and the Statue of Liberty.
 The World Trade Center was compared to Rockefeller Center, which David Rockefeller's brother Nelson Rockefeller had developed in midtown Manhattan.